Corporate Groups: Onsite or Online

-Certstaffix® Training offers Microsoft Dot Net courses in several formats.
-For most classes, we offer both public online training for individuals and onsite or online training for private groups.
-We have different attendance methods which allow you to choose a convenient way for you to learn Microsoft Dot Net.
+Certstaffix® Training offers Microsoft Dot Net training classes in several training course formats.
+For most Microsoft Dot Net courses, we offer either online training for individuals or onsite or online training for corporate groups.
 Browse our offerings below to learn more about our Microsoft Dot Net learning options available for individuals or corporate teams.

 Self-Paced Microsoft .NET eLearning courses cost $350 at the starting point per student.
 Group purchase discounts are available.

 A: Developers have a number of tools and frameworks from which to choose when completing their tasks.
 They often use popular options like ASP.NET, ASP.NET Core, .NET, and .NET Core.
 While they sound similar, they offer different benefits and restrictions in their use.
 ASP.NET, for example, is used to build Web pages and apps, while ASP.NET Core can be used across platforms and has cloud capabilities.
 Similarly, .NET is a traditional framework developed by Microsoft, and .NET Core is a general-purpose, cross-platform tool used to create modern apps.

 A: Given that ASP.NET Core is considered to be the new and improved version of ASP.NET, the two frameworks share many similarities.
 When developers are deciding between the two, however, they tend to focus on their important differences.
 While ASP.NET was developed to work on Windows and with .NET, ASP.NET Core can work on different platforms, including macOS and Linux.
 Additionally, ASP.NET Core's third iteration can function with .NET Core.
 Generally, ASP.NET Core's modular architecture, organization, and structure give developers the ability to work quickly and with more efficiency.